airladon/FigureOne/scratch/ivid/script.md

 Now, the side opposite theta of this right angle triangle is a tangent line, so we will call it tan.
 The hypotenuse cuts through the circle, so its a secant line, that we will call sec, and our adjacent side is the radius, which is 1.

 Let's now rewrite all of our ratios in terms of these sides.
 So the opposite side over the hypotenuse is tan over sec.
 The adjacent side over hypotenuse is 1 over sec.
-The opposite side over the adjacent side is then tan over 1, which just simplifies down to tan.
-Our next ratio is sec over tan, then we have sec over 1 which is simply sec and finally we have 1 over tan.
+The opposite side over the adjacent side is then tan over 1, which just simplifies down to tan, and we can continue to fill out our ratios.

 ## Sin, Cosine
 Ok great.

-Now let's draw a right angle triangle within the arc.
+Now we draw a right angle triangle within the arc.
 This triangle also has an angle theta and is thus similar to our first triangle and all its side ratios will be the same.

-The side opposite theta is a part of a chord line.
-Using geometry you can show this is actually half of a chord, and it was called a half chord or half bowstring when these concepts were first developed in Sanskrit by Indian Mathematitians.
-Now our word for this line today sine, comes from the Latin translation of this which unfortunately lost the original meaning.
-Maybe it would make more sense to be called a half-chord, but nevertheless, sine is the word we use and we usually abreviate this without the e.
+The side opposite theta is a part of a chord line, and in fact using geometry you can show this is actually half of a chord, and as such it was called a half chord or half bowstring when these concepts were first developed in Sanskrit by Indian Mathematitians.
+Now our word for this line today sine, comes from the Latin translation of the concept which unfortunately lost the original meaning.
+Nevertheless, sine comes from the word for half-chord and is the word we use today, though ofen we abreviate it without the e.

 Next, we can recognize that the adjacent side to theta, is actually the side opposite theta's complementary angle.
-We therefore call this the complimentary sine, which we abbreviate to cosine or cos.
+We can therefore say this is the sine of the complementary angle, which we then call complimentary sine of theta, which we abbreviate to cosine or cos.

 Finally the hypotenuse of this triangle is the radius 1, so we can now write all our ratios in terms of these sides.

 So opposite over hypotenuse is sine over 1 which simplifies down to sin.
 Adjacent over hypotenuse is then cos over one or just cos.

-Opposite over adjacent is sine over the cosine.
-Our next ratio is then the reciprocal of the sine.
-And then we also have over over cos and cos over sin.
+And we can go ahead and fill out the remainder of the ratios.

 ## Cot, Cosec

-Now we construct a third right angle triangle around the arc of the circle that covers theta's complementary angle.
+Now finally we construct a third right angle triangle, but this time around the arc of the circle that covers theta's complementary angle.

 Once again we have a tangent line, but in this case it's the tangent of the complimentary angle, which we cal the complimenetary tangent, cotangent, or cot for short.